 Classification: Antimicrotubule Agent

-Vincristine is a member of the vinca alkaloids family of chemotherapy drugs.
-The drug works by interfering with cell division, which leaves the tumor unable to grow and spread.
-Vincristine was developed from the Madagascar periwinkle plant.
+Vincristine is a member of the vinca alkaloids family of chemotherapy agents.
+These medications work by interfering with cell division, which leaves the tumor unable to grow and spread.
+Vinorelbine was developed from the periwinkle plant.

-This medication is given through an IV (into a vein) by a trained professional.
+This medication is administered intravenously (IV, into a vein) by a trained professional.
 Specific dosage and dosing schedule depends on the person's size and the type of cancer being treated.

-This medication is a "vesicant".
-This means that even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
-There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
+This medication is a vesicant.
+Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
+There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.

 Vincristine can cause serious constipation, abdominal pain and can even lead to a blockage or stoppage of the bowel (called paralytic ileus) if not treated promptly.
 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.